lokijota/Azure-RPi-BME680/DeviceUploadData.md

 2. After this, compile the program again by calling `./make.sh` as before.
 3. Create a `data` folder as a subfolder from where you'll be running the compiled `bsec_bme680` (or you'll get a friendly `Segmentation fault` when you run it).

 3. Now type `./bsec_bme680 &` to run the application in the background.
 If you list the contents of the `data` folder, you'll start seeing new csv files being generated, one  every 3 seconds.
+You'll have to run this manually every time you reboot/restart your Raspberry, haven't configured auto-start yet (**TBD**).

 ## Upload the CSV files to an Azure IoT Hub